tenjiswa/Data-analysis-week1/README.md

-5.Gather new data to answer client questions, collating and organizing data from multiple sources 6.Design,build,test and maintain backend code 7.Establish data processes,define data quality criteria and implement data quality processes 8.Woek as part of a team to evaluate and analyze key data that will be used to shape future strategies.
+5.Gather new data to answer client questions, collating and organizing data from multiple sources 6.Design,build,test and maintain backend code 7.Establish data processes,define data quality criteria and implement data quality processes 8.Work as part of a team to evaluate and analyze key data that will be used to shape future strategies.

+TYPICAL PROCESS OF DATA ANALYST
+Step 1:Define the questions that you want to answer(problem and hypothesis) Step 2:Collect the data(gather data from primary sources) Step 3:Clean the data
+Step 4:Analyse the data
+Step 5:Interpret and share the results